qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 ### Rebuilding

-A complete rewrite based on modern cloud architectures.
-This is justified when:
+The developer performs a complete rewrite based on modern cloud architectures.
+A rewrite is necessary when:

 * The current application is unmaintainable
 * Business logic has fundamentally changed